nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 Step 3.
-The `CommandParser` class replaces the `add satisfaction` in the user input with an empty string, leaving just `Bob 5`.
-Then, the `AddSatisfactionCommand` class's constructor is invoked with `Bob 5`.
+The `CommandParser` class replaces the `add satisfaction` in the user input with an empty string, leaving just `bob 5`.
+Then, the `AddSatisfactionCommand` class's constructor is invoked with `bob 5`.

 ![Step 1 Object Diagram](team/alinazheng_addsatisfactioncommand_uml/AlinaZheng_AddSatisfaction_Step3ObjectDiagram.png)

 Step 4.
-The `AddSatisfactionCommand` class's constructor parses `Bob 5`, extracting the customer name `Bob` using the `AddSatisfactionCommand#extractCustomerName(String userInput)` method and extracting the customer satisfaction rating `5`using the `AddSatisfactionCommand#extractSatisfactionValue(String userInput)` method.
-The `AddSatisfactionCommand` class constructor then invokes the `Satisfaction` class's constructor to create a new `Satisfaction` object, passing in customer name `Bob` and satisfaction rating `5`.
+The `AddSatisfactionCommand` class's constructor parses `bob 5`, extracting the customer name `Bob` using the `AddSatisfactionCommand#extractCustomerName(String userInput)` method and extracting the customer satisfaction rating `5`using the `AddSatisfactionCommand#extractSatisfactionValue(String userInput)` method.
+The `AddSatisfactionCommand` class constructor then invokes the `Satisfaction` class's constructor to create a new `Satisfaction` object, passing in customer name `bob` and satisfaction rating `5`.

 ![Step 1 Object Diagram](team/alinazheng_addsatisfactioncommand_uml/AlinaZheng_AddSatisfaction_Step4ObjectDiagram.png)